jacksoncouse/bestpractices/README.md

 ## Servers

 * Environment variables belong in `/etc/environment`.
 This file should be sourced by cron jobs.
 (This happens automatically when using `cron.sh`.)
+* Data for services provided by this system belong in `/srv`.

 ## Databases